antorsae/CarND-PID-Control-Project/README.md

 * P: Proportional -> The `P` parameter counteracts the error in the control loop with a signal inversely proportional to the instantaneous CTE.
 By itself, the `P` has a very obvious effect in our case, a high `P` makes the car steer abruptly to the center of the track but (because of the inertia) it overshoots and creates oscillations.
 Not a very comfortable car.
 * D: Derivative -> The `D` parameter counteracts the error in the control loop with a signal inversely proportional to the rate of change of the CTE.
 In our case, since we are implementing a digital and sequential PID controller, it we calculate the rate of change of the CTE by substracting `cte` from the current observation and the previous one.
 The main purpose of the `D` component is to model first-order dynamics in the car, and hence correct the overshooting of having the `P` parameter alone.
 * I: Integral -> The `I` parameter models potential bias in the overall loop (from control to sensors) with a signal inversely proportional to the accrued CTE.
-If we neglect this term the car
+If we neglect this term the car still completes the lap but I believe it has a tendency to err to the right side.

 ## Video